akapoorcern/ttH_multilepton/DNN/README.md

 - Hyperparameter optimiser script: once run e.g. several different total number of hidden layers, need code to plot the AUC or whatever figure of merit we decide to use as function of number of hidden layers.
 Does this exist in KERAS/TMVA?
 - Procedure for optimising number of input variables needs to agreed on.
 Is there something in KERAS/TMVA that will take a huge list and perform input variable selection?

+- Need bug fix for weights application to provide distributions for data.
+- Overtraining test needs kolmogrov-smirnoff statistic between training and testing.